 Starting a venture at a young age had an unexpected benefit.

 “If I was the age I am now and had a 9-to-5 job, I wouldn’t start anything like this,” Dustin says.
 “We started at an age when it didn’t matter if we fell down.
 But you can start at any age.
 There’s no limit for entrepreneurship.”

 Dustin urges potential business owners to prepare – to a point.

 “I think someone who wants to start a business should plan,” he says.
 “It’s not wise to think you have an amazing idea so you don’t need a plan.
 You don’t necessarily need a full business plan to get started, but you need to understand upfront that owning your own business isn’t 40 hours a week.
 On the flip side, some folks get analysis paralysis and never make a decision.
 You have to take leap of faith.
 Prepare, but just go for it.”

 Find the resources you need to feed your passion

 You don’t have to hunt and peck to find the people and organizations that can help you meet your goals.
 MOSourceLink has all the entrepreneurial resources you need in one spot.

-.
+Our Resource Navigator includes more than 600 Resource Partners that can help you build your business.
+And if you could use a little extra guidance, we’ve got your back.
+Our knowledgeable Network Navigators can create a free Personal Action Plan.
 Just provide a little information about where you are and where you want to go on your entrepreneurial journey.
 We’ll curate a list of programs and resources to get you on your way.
 And did we mention it’s free?